 An extension of climbing STI rates is the potential for these diseases to be passed on to babies.

 Congenital syphilis can result in miscarriage, stillbirth, or death shortly after birth.
-When a baby does survive the birth, they can arrive underweight and premature.
-According to the CDC, effects of the disease can also include:
+When a baby does survive the birth, they can arrive underweight and premature. , effects of the disease can also include:

 - deformed bones

 “Syphilis has been known to affect every single organ in the body,” said Dr. Jeffrey Klausner, clinical professor of medicine in the division of infectious diseases at the David Geffen School of Medicine at UCLA and adjunct professor of epidemiology at UCLA Fielding School of Public Health.